smamun56/onboard-api/README.md

 # JWT Authentication Template with Spring Boot

 This project is a starter template for implementing JWT (JSON Web Token) authentication in a Spring Boot application.
-It is designed with onboarding in mind, ensuring that new developers can quickly understand and extend the functionality.
+It is designed with onboarding in mind, ensuring that every developers can quickly understand and extend the functionality.

 ## Features